mannd/epcalipers-windows/README.md

 heart rate and corrected QT intervals can be performed directly in the app.

-This is a mixed Windows Forms and WPF application developed in C# using the .NET framework.

 EP Calipers is open source, and licensed under the [GNU GPL v3 license.](http://www.gnu.org/licenses/gpl.html).